Forty (40) hours per week

 Vice President of Pediatric Services

+The Speech Language Pathologist will assess and treat infants and children with speech, language, voice, and fluency disorders.
 This position impacts the quality and effectiveness of speech therapy services in the on-site pediatric outpatient program.
-A Speech Language Pathologist will assess and treat infants and children with speech, language, voice, feeding, swallowing, and fluency disorders.
 Children requiring speech and language intervention most frequently have a diagnosis of developmental speech delay, autism spectrum disorders, hearing impairment, cerebral palsy, genetic disorders and other neurological conditions.

-- Perform speech therapy evaluations of infants and children as prescribed by referring physicians.
+- Performs speech therapy evaluations of infants and children as prescribed by referring physicians.

-- Interpret evaluation results and develop a treatment plan including functional goals.
+- Interprets evaluation results and develops a treatment plan including functional goals.

-- Determine appropriate frequency and duration of treatment.
+- Determines appropriate frequency and duration of treatment.

-- Implement evidence-based treatment for infants and children with disabilities to include involving families in treatment sessions for training and collaboration.
+- Implements evidence-based treatment for infants and children with disabilities to include involving families in treatment sessions for training and collaboration.

-- Create accurate and timely documentation using electronic medical records system.
+- Creates accurate and timely documentation using electronic medical records system.

-- Communicate with intake coordinators and business office staff to schedule and bill services in an accurate and timely manner.
+- Communicates with intake coordinators and business office staff to schedule and bill services in an accurate and timely manner.

-- Collaborate with other members of the pediatric therapy department.
+- Collaborates with other members of the pediatric therapy department.

 - Master of Science, Speech Language Pathology with Certificate of Clinical Competency.